 - You ultimately get to give kids pens.
 Wins all around!

 2. Have a mini-photoshoot.

-Kids in India (and everywhere else in the world, except perhaps Afghanistan) love to ham it up for the camera.
+Kids everywhere in the world love to ham it up for the camera.
 If you have a digital camera, ask if you can take their photo—the answer will definitely be yes—and snap away!
 Show them the photos you take, and you’re sure to be rewarded with all kinds of giggles, squeals, and demands to take more photos.
-Just make sure to say no to requests for money for the photos.

 If you want to take it to the next level, consider getting an instant camera for those really special kids.
 Photos can be expensive, and many families don’t have the money or resources to have photos taken of themselves.
 An instant photo is a nice gift that can be cherished much more than a pen… and they’re more fun!